Accrington: Demography

 The 2001 census gave the population of Accrington town as 35,200.
 The figure for the urban area was 71,220, increased from 70,442 in 1991.
 This total includes Accrington, Church, Clayton-le-Moors, Great Harwood and Oswaldtwistle.
-For comparison purposes that is approximately the same size as Aylesbury, Carlisle and Guildford urban areas.

 The 2011 census gave a population of 35,456 for the Accrington built-up area subdivision (which includes Huncoat, Baxenden and Rising Bridge in Rossendale) and a population of 125,000 for the wider Accrington/Rossendale Built-up area.
 The area in 2001 was listed as 696 ha, whereas in 2011 it was 742.25 ha.

 The borough of Hyndburn as a whole has a population of 80,734.
 This includes Accrington Urban Area and other outlying towns and villages such as; Altham, Rishton, part of Belthorn, and Knuzden and Whitebirk (considered suburbs of Blackburn).